coderchameleon/time-keeper/README.md

 # time-keeper
-Small project for tracting work time.
+## Small project for tracting work time.
+---
+### Description
+This project is small in scope and meant to aid hourly employees track their time worked.
+The program displays a GUI that has a clock as well as buttons to "clock in" and "clock out".
+In addition, the entries can be exported to a csv file for use in spreadsheet software.
+The GUI is ugly right now but gets the job done.